EAkeweje/GPmix/README.md

 ```bash
 pip install GPmix
 ```
-This makes the library available in your Python environment.
+This makes the package available in your Python environment.
 Once installed, prepare the CBF dataset:

 ```python
 import numpy as np